GamerFlix/foundryvtt-api-guide/macro_guide.md

 ![image13](https://github.com/GamerFlix/foundryvtt-api-guide/assets/62909799/9600023b-04fd-426e-aee6-eca146f95bef)

 Now we have a whole bunch of fields but let's go over some interesting ones.
 In most cases you will want to update system specific data such as the hp of an Actor.
 From v10 onward this system specific data is found in the `system` field which varies from system to system and as such won't be discussed in detail here.
 However modifying a Document is pretty much the same no matter what field you want to modify.
-In all cases you call the `update()` method on your Document and pass it an object with key:value pairs where the key is a string referring to the "path" to the property and the value is the value you wish to assign to the relevant property.
+In all cases you call the `update()` method on your Document and pass it an Object with key:value pairs where the key is a string referring to the "path" to the property and the value is the value you wish to assign to the relevant property.
 Since systems often add a bunch of “shortcuts” to the Actor which are derived from, for example the items the Actor has, we will want to look at just the data of the Actor itself.
-To do so we modify our previous code to reduce the complex Actor Document to just an object and throw it in the console once again:
+To do so we modify our previous code to reduce the complex Actor Document to just an Object and throw it in the console once again:
 ```js
 const wantedActor=game.actors.getName("Steve") // This assigns steve to a variable
 console.log(wantedActor.toObject()) // This throws Steve's data into the console so we can look at him closer